 Boot VMware Workstation Player VM with a bootable USB drive

-- A bootable USB drive of the OS you want to install on VM
+- A bootable USB drive of the OS you want to install on the VM

 - Workstation Pro or Player installed on Windows or Linux